Pennsylvania Additions to Income

-Note: You may not deduct the cost of PA State Lottery tickets from other PA taxable gambling and lottery winnings for tickets purchased after January 1, 2016.
+*Note: You may not deduct the cost of PA State Lottery tickets from other PA taxable gambling and lottery winnings for tickets purchased after January 1, 2016.

 Powerball and Mega Millions - If you purchase a Powerball or Mega Millions ticket in Pennsylvania, whether a PA resident or not, any prize you win is not taxable for PA PIT purposes.
 If you are a PA resident and purchase a Powerball or Mega Millions ticket in another state, any prize you win is PA taxable income.
 Spouses must report their winnings separately.